uoft-course-scheduler/course-scheduler-app/doc/phase2/report.md

 **Eugene:**  [Going to work on the View Course arrow buttons with Jacky](https://github.com/csc301-fall-2015/project-team12-L0101/issues/13).
 [Going to work on the Generate button functionality with Jacky](https://github.com/csc301-fall-2015/project-team12-L0101/issues/11).

 ## Burndown Chart
+The Y-Axis in this burndown chart represents the total number of story points we have for our entire MVP.
+Our small tasks are worth 1 point, our medium tasks are worth 2, and our large tasks are worth 3.

 ## Individual Burndown Links
 * [Wayne (Zsw007)](./burndown/Zsw007.png)